borkdominik/bigArchiMate/README.md

 ### Developing in Dev Container

-You can work on CrossModel from within a Dev Container.
+You can work on bigArchiMate from within a Dev Container.
 The best way to do so is create a new Dev Container and cloning the repository in there.
 For instructions please consult [this](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume) page.

 Short steps: